 Like the booze business for which he serves as philosopher and king, Jon Taffer, host of Bar Rescue on the Spike¹ network, is a large, noisy man.
 Taffer shouts.
 Taffer raves.
 Taffer blusters.
 Taffer looms.
-I think more than any other program on TV, Bar Rescue has been shouted into popularity by a host who is, barring some real witchcrafty type stuff on the part of the camerafolk, roughly the size of a baby giant.
+I think more than any other program on TV, Bar Rescue has been shouted into popularity by a host who, barring some real witchcrafty stuff on the part of the camerafolk, is roughly the size of a baby giant.
 Taffer is larger than life, a true force of nature, and I love it.

 The formula of Bar Rescue is by now familiar to all good Americans, having long since evolved into its own subspecies of food-and-beverage reality entertainment— distinct from competitions, culinary travelogues, and a good old fashioned Rachael Ray haunting/cooking show.
 It’s a formula on display in shows featuring (quite brassed off mate!
 Oi and bollocks!)
 British hosts like Kitchen Nightmares and Restaurant: Impossible.
 And just like in the rapidly expanding number of programs featuring four-Monster-energies-per-diem Gordon Ramsey, who is the crankiest Cabbage Patch Baby in all the world, the formula plays out along the following general timeline:

 - Introduce an on-the-ropes bar or restaurant located somewhere in the country (let’s say a neighborhood watering hole called The Hog Pile Sportz Shack in, let’s say, Milwaukee, WI, USA.)